-- 66. The range of preventative systems within the councils, particularly internal control systems, can provide indicators of fraud (and error) and can help to detect any fraudulent activity. - 67.
-Senior managers have responsibility for preventing and detecting fraud and corruption.
-Often, the alertness of others enables the detection of fraud and appropriate action to take place when evidence suggests that fraud or corruption may be taking place. - 68.
-Despite the best efforts of managers and auditors, many frauds are discovered by chance.
+- 65. The range of preventative systems within the councils, particularly internal control systems, can provide indicators of fraud, bribery or corruption (and error) and can help to detect any inappropriate activity. - 66.
+Senior managers have responsibility for preventing and detecting fraud, bribery or corruption.
+Often, the alertness of others enables the detection of wrongdoings and appropriate action to take place when evidence suggests that fraud, bribery or corruption may be taking place. - 67.
+Despite the best efforts of managers and auditors, many irregularities are discovered by chance.
 The councils have arrangements in place to deal with such discoveries.
-The anti-fraud and corruption response plan sets out the councils' arrangements.
+The anti-fraud, bribery and corruption response plan sets out the councils' arrangements.
 Some frauds may be discovered as a result of whistleblowing.